ducdinh-codehub/fast-api-emotion-project/README.md

 # fastapi-fun

-Setting up BE system for Smart Agricultural App.
+Setting up BE system for Emotion Tracking project.